Amplify Sleep Away Camp 2018

 - Are campers supervised at all times?
 In almost every case yes.
 Campers are left to the peer mentor and honor system during lights out and while in their dorm rooms.
 Staff are always in earshot and available for camper needs at all times.

 - What’s the best way for first time campers to travel to camp?
 With parents/guardians to and from Camp.

 - Do you provide transportation?
 Yes.

 - Can friends and family view photos from camp, communicate w/ my camper?
-Campers can use smart phones, text and call before breakfast, during free time, and after evening activities, unless otherwise indicated by parents/guardians.
+Campers can use the phone to call before breakfast, during free time, and after evening activities, unless otherwise indicated by parents/guardians.

 - Are there age restrictions in place?
 Yes.
 We strive to place campers in groups where they are most likely to feel comfortable with pedagogy style, peers, and activities.
 Bands and dorm rooms are sorted by age with maturity and instrument skill level taken into consideration.
 Depending on enrollment, we will have all campers housed in one building, or separate buildings based on age.
 Building A is for girls aged 10-12 and Building B is for girls aged 13-17